anishathalye/git-remote-dropbox/README.md

    1. `python` and matching `pip`
    2. `git`
 2. Install this package with `pip install git-remote-dropbox`.
 Use `which git-remote-dropbox` to make sure it's available via `$PATH`.
 If not, edit `$PATH` appropriately.
-3. Add an alias for the manager tool with `git config --global alias.dropbox '!git-dropbox-manage'`.

 ### __Note about access tokens__